-Here is a long list of free and fun things for kids to do in the Summer.
+100+ free and fun things for kids to do in the Summer.
 It works for any city and great for all ages.
-Find free movies, reading programs, crafts for kids and more to keep them busy and have fun together during the summertime when they’re off.
-Find a new activity and make new memories this year.
+Find free movies, reading programs, crafts for kids and more.
+These will keep them busy and make new memories that will last a lifetime.

-Then we continued to brainstorm and come up with a bunch of other free and cheap things for kids to do in the summer time and continued on with this list complete with links and directions to easy crafts and activities that may be new to you…like Geocaching! 😉
+Then we continued to brainstorm and come up with a bunch of other free and fun things for kids to do in the summer time!

 Start the summer by printing off the summer months from this printable monthly calendar and fill it with the activities your kids want to do.

-I usually start with the $1 movies and write down which ones we want to go to since they are only offered 2 days a week at specific times, then fill in the rest with camps I have scheduled for them….and then we add to the other days with things off this list.
+I usually start with the $1 movies and write down which ones we want to go to since they are only offered 2 days a week at specific times.
+Then fill in the rest with camps I have scheduled for them.
+Once that is in place the activities below are added so our days are full!

 Visit a local park